JivrajGrewal23/COSC_310_Individual_Project/README.md

 Example convo:
 Explain to me Zach Lavine

                                  ChatBot: Zachary LaVine (born March 10, 1995) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).

 Explain to me FIFA World Cup

                                   ChatBot: The FIFA World Cup, often simply called the World Cup, is an international association football competition contested by the senior men's national teams of the members of the Fédération Internationale de Football Association (FIFA), the sport's global governing body.

 Explain to me Hong Kong sevens

-    <block>   ChatBot: The Hong Kong Sevens (Chinese: 香港國際七人欖球賽) is considered the premier tournament
-                                          on the World Rugby Sevens Series competition. </block>
+                                  ChatBot: The Hong Kong Sevens (Chinese: 香港國際七人欖球賽) is considered the premier tournament on the World Rugby Sevens Series competition. </block>